 Many of the services being offered in Los Cabos are quoted in U.S. dollars, so that currency exchange will not be a problem when it comes to paying bills.
 In fact, if you come to Los Cabos from the United States or Canada, you can bring your car into our country without having to pay any extra tax; you simply need to have all updated stickers.
 What recreational activities are offered?

 The proximity to the United States and Canada is not the only attraction of Los Cabos for American, Canadian and European retirees; this destination also offers an excellent quality of life.
-Its climate is perfect year round for practicing all kinds of outdoor activities; in fact, here you will be able to find at least six World Championship golf courses, as well as fishing and other international sports.
+Its climate is perfect year round for practicing all kinds of outdoor activities; in fact, here you will be able to find "many" World Championship golf courses, as well as fishing and other international sports.
 It is worth reminding you that you can practice all kinds of water sports, or participate in statewide ecotourism.
 Some well established expatriate communities offer support and advice to a network of groups involved in sports, hobbies, and even investments to start a business.
 How about owning a small boutique, a cafe or restaurant where you can be self-employed for the remainder of your life?
 It is for all of the above and more that Los Cabos will remain as one of the most attractive places in Mexico for foreigners to come and enjoy their retirement.

 Beach Hopping in the Baja

-Accessible from the Medano Beach or marina in Cabo San Lucas, El Arco (The Arch), is the remarkable rock formation rising out of the Sea of Cortez that has become the iconic landmark of Los Cabos To reach Playa del Amor (Lover’s Beach) at El Arco you’ll need to hire one of the many water taxis, glass-bottom boats, kayaks or Jet Skis.
+Accessible from Medano Beach or marina in Cabo San Lucas, El Arco (The Arch), is the remarkable rock formation rising out of the Sea of Cortez that has become the iconic landmark of Los Cabos.
+To reach Playa del Amor (Lover’s Beach) at El Arco you’ll need to hire one of the many water taxis, glass-bottom boats, kayaks or Jet Skis.
 Seals hang out on the rocks and, if the waters are calm, you might want to bring snorkeling gear to spend a little time at Lover's Beach.
 This is a particularly romantic place to be at either sunrise or sunset, and probably the most photographed stretch of sand, rock and sea anywhere in Mexico.

-Near downtown Cabo San Lucas, facing a string of beachfront all-inclusive resorts, Medano Beach is beach party central and the place to Jet Ski, ride a banana boat, water ski, parasail and more.
+Near downtown Cabo San Lucas, facing a string of beachfront resorts, Medano Beach is beach party central and the place to Jet Ski, ride a banana boat, water ski, parasail and more.
 Chileno Beach is recommended for families, snorkelers and divers.
 Playa Costa Azul is a surfer’s paradise and Playa Palmilla, tucked into a protected cove near San Jose and the One & Only Palmilla resort, is ideal for evening out your tan, snorkleling, paddle boarding and diving.

 There are many swimmable beaches along the shores of the Sea of Cortez.
 Santa Maria Bay, Chileno Beach, Palmilla Beach, Costa Azul, the beach at Zippers, Old Man's Acquapulquito, Zacatitos, Playa Tortuga, Shipwrecks, 9 Palms, Boca del Salado, Los Frailles, Cabo Pulmo and more.
 There is more than 55 miles of coast line heading up the East Cape.
 Grab a rental car and explore.